 Certain statements contained in this AIF constitute forward-looking information.
 Forward-looking information is often, but not always, identified by the use of words such as "anticipate", "plan", "estimate", "expect", "may", "will", "intend", "should", "goals", "targets", "strategy", "future", and similar expressions.
-In particular, forward-looking information in this AIF includes, but is not limited to, references to general strategic plans and targets, including with respect to project and program implementations; the enabling and acceleration of the clean energy transition; contributions to system decarbonization and support of provincial and federal emissions targets; rate base growth as a primary driver of revenue and earnings growth; the anticipated closing date of the Pioneer Pipeline transfer; and the maintenance of strong investment grade credit ratings.
+In particular, forward-looking information in this AIF includes, but is not limited to, references to general strategic plans and targets, including with respect to project and program implementations; proposed hydrogen projects; emissions reductions and system decarbonization; the expected purchase and sale of electricity; and mid-year rate base growth forecasts.

 Although the Company believes that the expectations reflected in the forward-looking information are reasonable based on the information available on the date such statements are made and processes used to prepare the information, such statements are not guarantees of future performance and no assurance can be given that these expectations will prove to be correct.
 Forward-looking information should not be unduly relied upon.
 By their nature, these statements involve a variety of assumptions, known and unknown risks and uncertainties, and other factors, which may cause actual results, levels of activity, and achievements to differ materially from those anticipated in such forward-looking information.
-The forward-looking information reflects the Company's beliefs and assumptions with respect to, among other things, the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve emissions and other environmental targets; continuing collaboration with certain northern communities and regulatory groups; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future energy use; future production rates; future revenue and earnings; the ability to implement proposed or planned projects or to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.
+The forward-looking information reflects the Company's beliefs and assumptions with respect to, among other things, the Company's ability to successfully achieve its net-zero GHG target by 2050; the development and performance of technology and technological innovations and the ability to otherwise access and implement all technology necessary to achieve GHG and other environmental, social and governance targets; continuing collaboration with certain regulatory and environmental groups; the performance of assets and equipment; demand levels for oil, natural gas, gasoline, diesel and other energy sources; certain levels of future energy use; future production rates; future revenue and earnings; the ability to meet current project schedules, and other assumptions inherent in management's expectations in respect of the forward-looking information identified herein.

-The Company's actual results could differ materially from those anticipated in this forward-looking information as a result of, among other things, risks inherent in the performance of assets; capital efficiencies and cost savings; applicable laws and government policies; regulatory decisions; competitive factors in the industries in which the Company operates; prevailing economic conditions (including as may be affected by the COVID-19 pandemic); credit risk; interest rate fluctuations; the availability and cost of labour, materials, services, and infrastructure; the development and execution of projects; prices of electricity, natural gas, natural gas liquids, and renewable energy; the development and performance of technology and new energy efficient products, services, and programs including but not limited to the use of renewable fuels, carbon capture, and storage, electrification of equipment powered by renewable energy sources; the occurrence of unexpected events such as fires, severe weather conditions, explosions, blow-outs, equipment failures, transportation incidents, and other accidents or similar events; and other risk factors, many of which are beyond the control of the Company.
+The Company's actual results could differ materially from those anticipated in this forward-looking information as a result of, among other things, risks inherent in the performance of assets; capital efficiencies and cost savings; applicable laws and government policies; regulatory decisions; competitive factors in the industries in which the Company operates; prevailing economic conditions; credit risk; interest rate fluctuations; the availability and cost of labour, materials, services, and infrastructure; the development and execution of projects; prices of electricity, natural gas, natural gas liquids, and renewable energy; the development and performance of technology and new energy efficient products, services, and programs including but not limited to the use of zero-emission and renewable fuels, carbon capture, and storage, electrification of equipment powered by zero-emission energy sources and utilization and availability of carbon offsets; potential termination or breach of contract by contract counterparties; the occurrence of unexpected events such as fires, severe weather conditions, explosions, blowouts, equipment failures, transportation incidents, and other accidents or similar events; and other risk factors, many of which are beyond the control of the Company.
 Due to the interdependencies and correlation of these factors, the impact of any one material assumption or risk on a forward-looking statement cannot be determined with certainty.
 Readers are cautioned that the foregoing lists are not exhaustive.
-For additional information about the principal risks that the Company faces, see "Business Risks and Risk Management" in the MD&A for the year ended December 31, 2021.
+For additional information about the principal risks that the Company faces, see "Business Risks and Risk Management" in the MD&A for the year ended December 31, 2022.